fpicalausa/fpicalausa.github.io/_posts/2019-10-15-Controlling-an-Infrared-LED.md

 ## Powering the LED

 Powering a LED is usually as simple as making sure that you can provide the right current to it.
-The more current provided, the higher the radiant power (how "bright" the LED turns on).
+The more current provided, the higher the radiant power you get (how "bright" the LED turns on).
 Going over a certain current, however, will damage the LED.
 The specific current depends on the pulse length and how fast the pulse is repeated.